 - Identities and cultural representation

-Fai has appeared in a range of media, including BBC Radio 4 Women’s Hourand Bristol Community Radio, and has been interviewed by The Atlantic Magazine.
-She has written for The Irish Times, Hong Kong Express (in Italian) and Asia Express (in Italian).
+Fai has appeared in a range of media, including BBC Radio 4 Women’s Hour and Monocle 24, and she has been interviewed as a subject expert and consultant by Reuters, NBC, Politiken and the Atlantic Magazine.
+She has also written for Taiwan Insight, The Irish Times, Hong Kong Express (in Italian) and Asia Express (in Italian).

-Fai was on the selection committee of the Dublin Chinese New Year Film Festival (2013).
-She has given public lectures at the Arnolfini, Royal Asiatic Society, Cornerhouse, British Film Institute, National Media Museum, National Film Theatre, Glasgow Film Theatre, Museum of East Asian Art, Bristol Museum and Art Gallery and Lighthouse Cinema (Dublin).
+She has given public lectures about East Asian films at the Arnolfini, Royal Asiatic Society, Cornerhouse, British Film Institute, National Media Museum, National Film Theatre, Glasgow Film Theatre, Museum of East Asian Art, Bristol Museum and Art Gallery, and Lighthouse Cinema (Dublin).

 - Digital Entrepreneurship, Gender and Intersectionality: An East Asian Perspective (Palgrave MacMillan, 2018) https://link.springer.com/book/10.1007/978-3-319-97523-8

 Multimedia Stardom in Hong Kong: Image, Performance and Identity (Routledge, 2014) https://www.routledge.com/Multimedia-Stardom-in-Hong-Kong-Image-Performance-and-Identity/Wing-Fai/p/book/9780815367048

 Maria Paola Pofi and Leung Wing-Fai, ‘Responses to Health Risks and Suffering: ‘China’ in the Italian Media Discourses During the Early Stage of the Covid-19 Pandemic’, Media, Culture and Society (Oct, 2021) https://journals.sagepub.com/doi/10.1177/01634437211053770